-But when we can't get to the spa, we like to give ourselves a good body scrub.
+But when we can't get to the spa, we like to give ourselves a good body scrub at home.
 There's no need to pay $$$ for a store-bought scrub when you can make one yourself for pennies.

-This is a great recipe because it contains ingredients that you typically have in your cupboards (once you buy the capsules and the essential oils, that is) and doesn't rely on fresh ingredients like fruits, yoghurt or milk.
+The following recipe is great because it contains ingredients that you typically have in your cupboards (once you buy the capsules and the essential oils, that is) and doesn't rely on fresh ingredients like fruits, yogurt or milk.
 Because it doesn't contain fresh foods, it won't spoil easily.
-It's also best used with a partner so you can get to those hard-to-reach areas, i.e. your back.
+It's also best used, like most full-body scrubs, with a partner to help you get to those hard-to-reach areas, i.e. your lower back.

 - 1 cup sugar (I use plain sugar but brown sugar works well, too)

-- 1/2 cup sweet almond oil (use coconut oil if you don't have almond)
+- 1/2 cup sweet almond oil (use coconut oil as a substitute if you don't have or can't use almond)